Work effectively with trade unions

-If you recognise a trade union, it is normal for that trade union to appoint one or more of your workers to act as its local workplace representative(s).
+If you recognise a trade union, it is normal for that trade union to appoint or elect one or more local workplace representative(s).

 In addition, such workplace representatives, in common with other members of the recognised trade union, are entitled to reasonable time off without pay to engage in union activities, eg to attend the annual conference of the trade union.

 When arranging time off, union representatives and the employer are expected to consider the effect of their absence in terms of health and safety, inconvenience for the employer and the safety of the public.
 See trade union membership rights.

 It is a good idea to:

 - inform representatives of recognised trade unions about important developments in the business that may affect their working conditions